-Divisions seen on U.S. Supreme Court on Trump quest to shield financial records
+Divided U.S. Supreme Court wraps up arguments on Trump financial records

 WASHINGTON (Reuters) - U.S. Supreme Court justices on Tuesday appeared divided over President Donald Trump’s bid to prevent Democratic-led congressional panels from obtaining his financial records but seemed more sympathetic toward a New York prosecutor’s attempt to access similar records.

+The nine justices wrapped up two oral arguments lasting about three hours and 20 minutes in a major showdown over presidential powers.

-In a major showdown over presidential powers, the court’s conservative majority signaled concern about improper harassment of the Republican president by Democratic lawmakers in the House of Representatives seeking Trump’s records.
-But questions asked by the conservative justices indicated skepticism toward arguments by Trump’s lawyers in the New York case.
+The court’s conservative majority signaled concern about improper harassment of the Republican president by Democratic lawmakers in the House of Representatives seeking Trump’s records.
+But questions by the conservative justices indicated skepticism toward Trump’s position in the New York case.

 The justices asked tough questions of an attorney for Trump and a Justice Department lawyer who both sought to justify the president’s quest to block subpoenas by three House for financial records held by third parties.